-You're likely to start by seeing your family doctor or primary care provider, but he or she may refer you to specialist in the diagnosis and treatment of arthritis and other inflammatory joint conditions (rheumatologist).
+You're likely to start by seeing your family doctor or primary care provider, but he or she may refer you to a specialist in the diagnosis and treatment of arthritis and other inflammatory joint conditions (rheumatologist).
 Because the symptoms of lupus can mimic so many other health problems, you may need patience while waiting for a diagnosis.
 Your doctor must rule out a number of other illnesses before diagnosing lupus.
+You may need to see a doctor who specializes in immune system diseases and disorders (rheumatologist) to confirm a diagnosis or to continue treatment.

 What you can do